Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/00-Intro/Readme.md

     Metrics-server is running at https://...
     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

-## Module 3.3.
-Check that you can see the nodes:
+## Check that you can see the nodes:

     azureuser@k8s-master-27515788-0:~$ kubectl get nodes
     NAME                       STATUS   ROLES    AGE   VERSION